TrustInSoft/demos/new-demo-cpp/README.md

 ===============================================
 ```

-As you can see, the generalization of input has revealed 1 additional undefined behaviors, not found by discrete unit tests.
+As you can see, the generalization of input has revealed 1 additional undefined behaviors, not found by discrete functional tests.
 It's an **integer overflow** as quickly highlighted by the log:
 ```
 increment.hpp:101:[kernel] warning: signed overflow. assert value+1 ≤ 2147483647;
                   stack: IncrementableArray<int>::increment :: test_driver.cpp:86 <-